December 25, 1927 – February 6, 2020

 A woman of few words, Theresa was a dedicated and caring person who could get things done in an organized manner.
 Her favorite saying was “Lord, help me to remember that nothing is going to happen to me today that you and I can’t handle.”
 And together with her Lord and God, Sister Theresa handled it all.

-Each new day God has walked with me, even though at times I have wanted on my daily journey.
-I have been blessed by the people who have touched my life: family, community and friends.
+At the time of her Silver Jubilee Theresa wrote: “Most important in my Dominican vocation is our prayer life and being able to serve and to be of service to others.”
+For her Golden Jubilee she wrote: “Celebrating 50 years of religious life is like the rising and setting of the sun.
+Each new day God has walked with me, even though at times I wandered on my daily journey.
+I have been blessed by the people who have touched my life, family, community and friends.”

 She has crafted thousands of Rosaries, praying over the beads as she works and sending the Rosaries off with the blessings of God and the Dominican Sisters.